igor-baiborodine/kiroule.com/content/article/add-favicon-to-hugo-based-website.md

 ![Site Directory Layout](/img/content/article/add-favicon-to-hugo-based-website/site-directory-layout.png)

 But the presence of the `favicon.html` file in a Hugo theme is not always the case.
-Then it would help if you looked for the `layouts/partials/head.html` file like this [one](https://github.com/lxndrblz/anatole/blob/master/layouts/partials/head.html).
+Then it would help if you looked for the `layouts/partials/head.html` file like that [one](https://github.com/lxndrblz/anatole/blob/master/layouts/partials/head.html).
 You will have to copy the `head.html` into the `layouts/partials` folder in your site's root directory and replace the favicon's `link` tags with the HTML code provided by a favicon generator.

 Next, what's left is to copy all generated favicon images into the `static` folder.